Close Menu

 • reports of any other bone damage or spinal condition

 Remember, it is your responsibility to supply your medical records to the SSA.
 You should ask your treating doctor to write a letter to the SSA that states you cannot work due to your severe back pain.
-The burden to prove that you deserve benefits is on you.
+The burden to prove you deserve SSD benefits is on you.

 OBTAIN MEDICAL EVIDENCE FOR FREE OR LOW COST